tneumueller/bananacake/SPECS.md

 }
 ```

-The can also have the access levels as seen above.
+which can have the access levels defined above.

 #### Explicit caster functions